 Choosing Makeup That Won't Clog Pores

-You get a zit and the first thought is: cover it with makeup.
-But what if your makeup is actually making your skin worse?
-It’s very possible, especially if you’re not using a non-comedogenic variety.
-Aside from ditching your favorite shades, what can you do to avoid breakouts caused by makeup?
+Your teen gets a zit and the first thought is: cover it with make-up.
+But what if your child’s makeup or spot concealer is actually making their skin worse?
+It’s possible, especially if the make-up isn’t non-comedogenic, meaning its ingredients won’t clog pores.

-To understand how makeup causes breakouts, it’s important to understand what typically causes acne.
-Usually, it’s clogged pores.
-As we go through puberty (i.e. our hormones go berserk), our skin’s sebaceous glands become stimulated, which produces sebum, an oil that lubricates the skin and hair.
-Too much of this lubricating sebum can cause pores to clog with oil and dead skin.
+To understand how makeup causes breakouts, you need to know what typically causes acne.
+One big culprit is clogged pores.
+As your children go through puberty, hormones can go a little berserk.
+The skin’s sebaceous glands become stimulated, which produces sebum, an oil that lubricates the skin and hair.
+Too much lubricating sebum can cause pores to clog with oil and dead skin.
 Add bacteria into the mix and suddenly acne rears its ugly head.

 So your pores are clogged with oil, dead skin and bacteria, and you’re left with a zit smack dab on your chin.
 Of course, your first inclination is to cover it up with tons of concealer or foundation.
 But wait!
 Makeup can actually make your acne worse by clogging your pores further because many formulas are jam packed with pore clogging oil.
 For this reason you need to look for a non-comedogenic formula that won’t clog pores.